ChijiokeOkorji/checkout-v4-guide/README.md

 # Checkout v4 Guide

-This is a guide to utilizing the Custom v4 Checkout
+This is a guide to utilizing a custom FLutterwave v4 checkout that I built to enhance the experience.
+This aims to explain the available features, and the steps that can be taken to expeience the functionality first-hand.

+_**Note**: While the code remains private, thr project was developed by me, and I am happy to discuss the features and any considerations, as well as go over the code and implementation with interested individuals._

 ## Table of Contents